danielmsimuko/02-ansible/studynotes/modules_playbooks.md

 ### Register results of a running command

-When running a command, the results can be stored as a variable to be referenced by other tasks/
+When running a command, the results can be stored as a variable to be referenced by other tasks. e.g playbook register.yml.
+Return values differ from module to module
 ```
 ---
 - hosts: hostname